Miami University Logo

 This program helps faculty improve a writing project, gain insight into the writing process, learn about the work of colleagues, and form long-term writing partnerships.

-In winter 2024, the program will be coordinated by Professor Erik Jensen (History).
-Over the course of two days, the workshop will offer participants a detailed peer review of work-in-progress write, revise, brainstorm, process feedback, and problem-solve.
-The workshop will run from 9 a.m.- noon and 1 p.m.-4 p.m. on January 23 and January 24, 2024.
-Breakfast, lunch, coffee, and snacks will be provided.
-Participants who complete the program will receive $400 in research funding.
+In winter 2024, the program was coordinated by Professor Erik Jensen (History).
+Over the course of two days, the workshop offered participants detailed peer reviews of their work-in-progress write.
+Faculty also had time to brainstorm, process feedback, and problem-solve.
+The workshop ran from 9 a.m.- noon and 1 p.m.-4 p.m. on January 23 and January 24, 2024.
+Breakfast, lunch, coffee, and snacks were provided.
+Participants received $300 in research funding.

 Writing for the Public Workshops